boltsparts/boltsfc/README.md

 * the directory BOLTSFC (inside this there will be the BOLTS directory) will be copied to your FreeCAD Mod directory (just wait a bit, ATM there will be no info about successful installation)
 * go to the BOLTSFC directory and move the FreeCAD macro file to your FreeCAD Macro directory

+### Run BOLTS
+* run the Macro "start_bolts.FCMacro"
+* to be sure BOLTS was succressfully installed try to "import BOLTS" in the Python console

 bernd@bimstatik.org